Read Time: 2 minutes

 Look at the choices you make around the house each day, by just keeping your home in working order.
 From small things such as remembering to keep the refrigerator door closed as much as possible to how you are doing the laundry.
 Choose a washing machine detergent that works with cold water and use the fast spin cycle to get as much water out during the wash.
 Less time in the dryer means less energy wasted.

 Make a point of talking to your kids about the ‘when’ of doing chores as well.
 Teach them why it is better to run a full washing machine after supper because the electricity demand is less, saving the family money.
+Explain why you have a da29-00020b filter installed on the refrigerator instead of a mountain of disposable plastic water bottles.
 In the summer, have the family try their hand at using a clothesline rather than the dryer.
 Giving mother nature a chance to dry your clothing will drastically reduce your home’s carbon footprint as well as pump up the family’s savings.

 That is not all when it comes to the much-loved dishwasher.
 No one wants to wash the dishes but how do you justify keeping one?
 Teach the kids to scrape clean the dishes before loading them into the dishwasher, instead of rinsing them.
 Not only electricity but water will also be saved.
 Just like the washing machine, only turn on the dishwasher when it is full, choosing the eco-settings if your model has one.